weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 This page broadly covers the Weaviate Python client (`v4` release).
 For usage information not specific to the Python client, such as code examples, see the relevant pages in the [Weaviate documentation](../../index.md).
 Some frequently used sections are [listed here](#code-examples--resources) for convenience.

+### Asynchronous usage

+The Python client library provides a synchronous API by default through the `WeaviateClient` class, which is covered on this page.
+An asynchronous API is also available through the `WeaviateAsyncClient` class (from `weaviate-client` `v4.7.0` and up).
+See the [async client API page](./async.md) for further details.

 ## Installation

 :::tip Migrating from `v3` to `v4`